openshift/enhancements/enhancements/update/update-status-api.md

 The primary purpose of the `UpdateStatus` CRD is to convey status information.
 For now, its `.spec` is empty but can be used in the future to configure the desired form or content of the information surfaced in status.

-The `status` subresource is the primary value of the enhancement.
-The status and health information about the update are expressed through status.
+The `status` subresource content is the primary value of the enhancement.
+The status and health information about the update are expressed through the `status` subresource.

 Introduce a new `update.openshift.io` group for `UpdateStatus`.
 There is no suitable existing OpenShift API group for where `UpdateStatus` would fit.
 The `ClusterVersion` CRD, which is used to convey some information about the update process, is in the `config.openshift.io` group. `UpdateStatus` provides no configuration capabilities, so `config.openshift.io` is a poor fit.
 The new group is well-suited to contain some of the other update-related APIs needed for further incoming features like maintenance windows or update pre-checks.